SecretJuggler/crm/README.md

 ```
 The script will create the users table and an admin user.
 You will log into the system with the following credentials

-admin@admin.com
+email: admin@admin.com
-password
+password: password

-This will then request you to change your password :)
+When you log in for the first time it will request you to change the password :)